varsha13152/tp/docs/UserGuide.md

 Format: `tag INDEX b/PROPERTY START_DATE END_DATE`

 * Adds the booking tag to the visitor specified by 'INDEX'.
-The index refers to the index number shown in the displayed visitor LIST.
+The index refers to the index number shown in the displayed visitor list.
 The index **must be a positive integer**
 * All the fields must be provided.
 * The date format has to be exactly the same "yyyy-MM-dd".
 * When adding a new booking tag and if they exist, and if they dont overlap the time interval, it will be added to the visitor.